saysimple/saysimple-plugin-devkit/README.md

 ### setEmitAndToast

 This is a function used internally by Saysimple.
-You should not touch this or you're risking to break the emit and toast functionality.
+Please do not touch this - doing so has the risk of breaking the emit and toast functionality.

 ## Translations